 Special Educational Needs and / or a Disability can affect many children throughout their school career and beyond.
-Whilst disabilities generally affect children long term, not all SEN difficulties should be seen as ‘Life Long’.
-SEN is seen by our school as the child requiring provision that is additional to, or different from the rest of the class.
-For example, they may have additional needs due to dyslexia, coordination problems, number understanding, significant sight problems – the list is endless and every child is unique – however in addition to high quality class teaching, a carefully planned approach is needed in order for these children to achieve as well as they can.
+Whilst disabilities generally affect children long term, not all SEN difficulties should be seen as life- long.
+SEN is seen by our school as the child requiring intensive, personalised provision in addition to quality first teaching.
+As a result, a carefully planned approach is needed for those children to meet their potential.

 What kind of Special Education Need does Kemsley Primary Academy provide for?

 Kemsley Primary Academy is a one form entry mainstream primary school with children who have a diverse range of needs.
-We are developing a highly skilled team of teaching staff, teaching assistants; including a speech and language TA and an attendance and well-being officer who provide additional support and guidance to pupils in order to overcome behavioural, social or emotional problems that are affecting their learning or general well-being.
+We are developing a highly skilled team of teaching staff, teaching assistants; including a speech and language TA, an intervention TA and an attendance and well-being lead.
+The team provide additional support and guidance to pupils in order to learn to manage and overcome behavioural, social or emotional difficulties that are impacting on their learning or general well-being.